-Let’s look at a certain scenario where you have everything setup in your business with all of it functioning smoothly.
-You are offering and doing everything from your end, but at the end of the day, after all your efforts, your customers aren’t paying you!
-This becomes a huge problem for your business and it is very important to track this down via an Accounts Receivable Aging Report.
-You, as a business owner, must take charge and classify your customers according to those that always pay late, those who pay on time and those who have recently started slacking on payments.
+As a business owner, it’s important to have everything set up in your business and functioning smoothly.
+However, even if you offer and do everything from your end, you may still face the problem of customers not paying you.
+This can have a significant impact on your business, which is why it’s important to track this down via an Accounts Receivable Aging Report.
+This report helps you classify your customers according to those that always pay late, those who pay on time, and those who have recently started slacking on payments.

 Accounts Payable Aging Report:

 You know how it feels to not be paid!
 Don’t make your vendors go through the same experience and pay them on time!
 This report makes you aware of the people that you haven’t paid yet.
 It also makes you aware of the fact that your accounting team probably isn’t as good as you thought they were.
 While you recover from that setback, this may also be a sign that you should pay more attention than you do on this particular report.